riteshsangwan/crossover-assignment-app/README.md

 - The postings are updated in realtime using sockets connections
 - Only donors in the viewable region of the map are loaded.
 Once the user drags or resize the map the donor markers are updated.
-- The update to the feature layer is batched and the feature layer is updated once every 2 seconds.
+- The update to the feature layer is batched and the feature layer is updated once every a second.
 This gives great performance boost.

 ### Configuration